-The versatility of this unit doesn’t stop at design and it continues with the option of choosing between a 750,000-gallon capacity or a 1,000,000-gallon capacity.
-As such, the unit is able to deliver a 9GPM or a 13 GPM water flow, depending on the size of the cartridge that you choose.
+Its versatility doesn’t stop at design and it continues with the option of choosing between a 750,000-gallon capacity or a 1,000,000-gallon capacity.
+As such, it is able to deliver a 9GPM or a 13 GPM water flow, depending on the size of the cartridge that you choose.
 The lifespan of the unit also depends on the capacity, so that you will enjoy a 5 to 7 years period for the smaller unit and a 7 to 10 years period for the bigger one.
 However, the installation specs are the same for both units, namely a maximum pressure of 90 PSI and a maximum temperature of 90 degrees F. What is not specified by the manufacturer is the amount of time that needs to pass until you must replace the pre-filter or the post filters.
 There are also two types of backwash available, manual or automatic, involving pushing water backward through the media as preventive maintenance.

 Also, the complexity of the filtering process enhances the quality of this product.
 The filter tank contains a blend of substances which, along with the pre-filter and the post filters, create a 15-stage purification process designed to remove up to 99.99% of the chlorine and impurities in the well water.
 Water flows through the sediment pre-filter, then rushes to the second and third stages through a bed of calcium carbonate that alkalizes the water, thus improving its quality.
 Then, it’s off to the ionizer media for stages 4 and 5 and into a coconut shell granulated activated carbon that removes the bad odor and taste of the water.
 The next two stages include the Eagle Redox Alloy, an innovative type of media that uses electrochemical oxidation-reduction and adsorption to remove water contaminants.
 Stage 9 is an ion-exchange resin that removes heavy metals, stage 10 is a bed of gravel that improves the taste of the water, while stages 11 and 2 involve two magnets that increase the magnetic field to increase water solubility.
 Stage 13 represents the Eaglesorb Anti-scale media tank, a patented media that treats hard water without adding salt.
 In stage 14, the water passes through a solid carbon filter cartridge that retains solvents and VOCs and finally, in stage 15, the water goes through the ultrafiltration membrane that kills bacteria and germs.